 When I had just pushed his hand away, he extended it to me again.

 When I had ceased being someone loveable, ceased being someone who inspired affection, he continued to love me.

 The mercy had been there, in my boyfriend and in his actions, each time I failed.
-When my boyfriend reminded me of his reactions when I was being inconsiderate and difficult, I noticed that all of them possessed a spirit of bravery, hope, and generosity.
+When my he reminded me of these instances, I realized that all of them possessed a spirit of bravery, hope, and generosity.
 I realized that all of them were tangible proofs of a love so generous that it was willing to give even when the other person could respond with coldness, anger, disdain, or apathy.
-When I understood this, I realized that my efforts to overcome my selfishness and immaturity hadn’t been successful in large part because I had only sought to control and contain them instead of looking for ways to transform them into something I could give.
-All of the times that I had been inconsiderate and difficult, my boyfriend could have responded with indifference or neutrality so as to not let out his annoyance or anger, but instead of doing that, he had extended something to me: mercy.
+When I understood this, I realized that my efforts to overcome my selfishness and immaturity hadn’t been successful in large part because I had only sought to control and contain.
+I had never looked for ways to transform them into something I could give.
+All of the times that I had been inconsiderate and difficult, my boyfriend could have responded with indifference or neutrality so as to not let out his annoyance or anger, but instead of doing that, he had extended something to me.

 After this realization, I came to see that mercy had been present in my life since the beginning, not only as a theory or an idea but also as a reality.
 I reflected on all of the times I could remember that my parents, my other family members, my teachers, and my friends had shown me mercy; I couldn’t help but feel amazed and immensely grateful.
 Mercy had always been there, but I hadn’t realized it until I noticed its loyal presence in my relationship.